Sudeep-Bhandari/Landing-Page/README.md

-    index.html: The main HTML file that structures the landing page. styles.css: The CSS file that contains all the styles and animations. scripts.js: The JavaScript file that adds interactivity to the page.
+    index.html: The main HTML file that structures the landing page. styles.css: The CSS file that contains all the styles and animations.

 # Contributing